-I edit novels, poetry, and other forms of creative writing while keeping in mind both the technical and artistic aspects of every work.
+I edit novels, short stories, and other forms of creative writing while keeping in mind both the technical and artistic aspects of every work.
 Each writer has a unique voice, and I take careful consideration to ensure each is developed fully.

 My non-fiction editorial services are available for business communications such as grants, proposals, reports, newsletters, press releases, and more.
 I have a background in business administration and experience in producing marketing materials.